 Let’s get going! 🙂

 Breast Milk Composition

-Breast milk is a unique baby food.
+Breast milk is unique baby food.
 As of today, no one has yet come up with any analogs completely corresponding to it.
 Nothing but breast milk fully meets the needs of infants.
 Its composition comprises up to 500 essential things needed for a baby, many of them cannot be created artificially.
 The mother’s body begins to work on the creation of breast milk long before her little offspring sees the world.